 When you’re trying to prevent credit card fraud, one of the key challenges is answering a deceptively simple question: how do you know that the cardholder is who they say they are?
 In a card-present transaction, you can make use of PINs, EMV chips, and government-issued identification verified by human eyes.
-Online, in the card-not-present world of ecommerce, it’s less easy.
-Security tools can interrupt transactions to interrogate the cardholder to prove their identity, but this is an inelegant and off-putting solution.
-While third party solutions have done much to tame the ecommerce landscape, sometimes it takes action from the major card networks to solve the biggest challenges.
-Could it be that Mastercard has found an answer to the problem of verifying digital identities?
+Online, in the card-not-present world of eCommerce, it’s less easy.
+Security tools can interrupt transactions to interrogate the cardholder to prove their identity, but this is an inelegant and frequently off-putting solution.
+While third party offerings have done much to tame the eCommerce landscape, sometimes it takes action from the major card networks to solve the biggest challenges.
+Could it be that MasterCard has found an answer to the problem of verifying digital identities?

-Back in March, Mastercard presented a consumer-centered framework for establishing and managing digital identity in a paper titled Restoring Trust in a Digital World.
-Last month, they announced their plans to begin testing a pilot program for real world applications of their model for digital identity.
+Back in March of 2019, MasterCard presented a consumer-centered framework for establishing and managing digital identity in a paper titled Restoring Trust in a Digital World.
+Last year, they announced their plans to begin testing a pilot program for real world applications of their model for digital identity.

-A standardized global system for verifying cardholder identities could be quite the game changer where chargebacks are concerned.
+Once in place, a standardized global system for verifying cardholder identities could be quite the game changer where chargebacks are concerned.
 Not only would a better system for identity verification close up many of the authentication loopholes through which true fraud is perpetrated, it would make it much more difficult for cardholders to get away with "friendly fraud" by falsely claiming that they didn't authorize the purchase.

 Many friendly fraud disputes are escalated to chargebacks because existing identity verification methods are imprecise and leave some margin of error that allow cardholders to argue that otherwise valid-looking transactions weren’t really made by them.
-These suboptimal processes remain in place because merchants believe, often with good reason, that more demanding verification methods (such as two-factor authentication) lead to abandoned shopping carts and lost sales.
+These sub-optimal processes remain in place because merchants believe that more demanding verification methods (such as two-factor authentication) lead to abandoned shopping carts and lost sales.

 As merchants who've survived other technological revolutions can tell you, however, every big change brings with it unintended consequences.
 Will MasterCard's vision for digital identity stop the credit card thieves and friendly fraudsters, or will it expose merchants to an entirely new set of challenges?
-It’s far too soon to tell, but we can take a closer look at what Mastercard has planned for their pilot program and see how the details of their new model for digital identity will impact merchants.
+It’s far too soon to tell, but we can take a closer look at what MasterCard has planned for their pilot program and see how the details of their new model for digital identity will impact merchants.